On this page:

 Retailer’s License that is required in order to sell tobacco in the

 State of California.
-The cities in San Diego County that have a TRL
+The jurisdictions in San Diego region that have a

-ordinance are Chula Vista, El Cajon, Lemon Grove, San Diego, San
+TRL ordinance are Chula Vista, El Cajon, Escondido, Lemon Grove,

 are mainly used for enforcing the laws that forbid the sale and